square/workflow-kotlin/workflow-ui/compose/README.md

 The `Lifecycle` is then observed, both to know when it is safe to restore state, and to know when to dispose the composition because the navigation element is going away.
 The view also reads the [`SavedStateRegistry`](https://developer.android.com/reference/androidx/savedstate/SavedStateRegistryOwner), wraps it in a [`SaveableStateRegistry`](https://developer.android.com/reference/kotlin/androidx/compose/runtime/saveable/SaveableStateRegistry), and provides it to the composition via the `LocalSaveableStateRegistry`.
 As per the [`SavedStateRegistry` contract](https://developer.android.com/reference/androidx/savedstate/SavedStateRegistry#consumeRestoredStateForKey(java.lang.String)), the registry is asked to restore the composition state as soon as the `Lifecycle` moves to the `CREATED` state.
 Any `rememberSaveable` calls in the composition will use this mechanism to save and restore their state.

 In order for this wiring to all work with Workflows, the Workflow navigation containers must correctly publish `Lifecycle`s and `SavedStateRegistry`s for their child views.
-The container already manages state saving and restoration via the Android `View` “hierarchy state” mechanism that all `View` classes participate in, so it’s not much of a stretch for them to support this new AndroidX stuff as well.
+The containers already manage state saving and restoration via the Android `View` “hierarchy state” mechanism that all `View` classes participate in, so it’s not much of a stretch for them to support this new AndroidX stuff as well.
 The tricky part is that the sequencing of these different state mechanisms is picky and a little complicated, and we ideally want the Workflow code to support this stuff even if the Workflow view root is hosted in an environment that doesn’t (e.g. a non-AndroidX `Activity`).

 > None of the AndroidX integrations described in this section actually have anything to do with Compose specifically.
 They are required for any code that makes use of the AndroidX `ViewTree*Owners` from within a Workflow view tree.
 Compose just happens to rely on this infrastructure, so Workflow has to support it in order to support Compose correctly.

 #### `Lifecycle`

-For `LifecycleOwner` support, we need to think of anything that can ask the `ViewRegistry` for a view as a `LifecycleOwner`.
+For `LifecycleOwner` support, we need to think of anything that can ask the `ViewRegistry` to build a view as a `LifecycleOwner`.
 This is because all such containers know when they are going to stop showing a particular child view (e.g. because the rendering type has changed, or a rendering is otherwise incompatible with the current one, and a new view must be created and bound).
-When that happens, they need to move the `Lifecycle` to the `DESTROYED` state to ensure the composition will be disposed.
+When that happens, they need to move the `Lifecycle` to the `DESTROYED` state to ensure the hosted composition will be disposed.

 We can provide an API for this so that containers only need to make a single call to dispose their lifecycle, and everything else “just works.”
-And luckily, most developers building features with Workflow will never write a container directly but instead use [`WorkflowViewStub`](https://github.com/square/workflow-kotlin/blob/v1.0.0-alpha18/workflow-ui/core-android/src/main/java/com/squareup/workflow1/ui/WorkflowViewStub.kt), which we will make do the right thing automatically.
+And luckily, most developers building features with Workflow will never write a container directly but instead use [`WorkflowViewStub`](https://github.com/square/workflow-kotlin/blob/v1.12.1-beta06/workflow-ui/core-android/src/main/java/com/squareup/workflow1/ui/WorkflowViewStub.kt), which we will make do the right thing automatically.

-[`WorkflowLifecycleOwner`](https://github.com/square/workflow-kotlin/blob/v1.0.0-alpha18/workflow-ui/core-android/src/main/java/com/squareup/workflow1/ui/WorkflowLifecycleOwner.kt) is the class we use to nest `Lifecycle`s.
+[`WorkflowLifecycleOwner`](https://github.com/square/workflow-kotlin/blob/v1.12.1-beta06/workflow-ui/core-android/src/main/java/com/squareup/workflow1/ui/androidx/WorkflowLifecycleOwner.kt) is the class we use to nest `Lifecycle`s.
 A `WorkflowLifecycleOwner` is a `LifecycleOwner` with a few extra semantics. `WorkflowLifecycleOwner`s form a tree.
-The lifecycle of a `WorkflowLifecycleOwner` will follow its parent, changing its own state any time the parent state changes, until either the parent enters the `DESTROYED` state or the `WorkflowLifecycleOwner` is explicitly destroyed.
-Thus, a tree of `WorkflowLifecycleOwner`s will be synced to the root `Lifecycle` (probably an `Activity`), but a container can set the state of an entire subtree to `DESTROYED` early – this will happen whenever the container is about to replace a view.
-When a container can show different views over its lifetime, it must install a `WorkflowLifecycleOwner` on each view it creates and destroy that owner when its view is about to be replaced.
+The lifecycle of a `WorkflowLifecycleOwner` follows its parent, changing its own state any time the parent state changes, until either the parent enters the `DESTROYED` state or the `WorkflowLifecycleOwner` is explicitly destroyed.
+Thus, a tree of `WorkflowLifecycleOwner`s will be synced to the root `Lifecycle` (probably an `Activity` or a `Dialog`), but a container can set the state of an entire subtree to `DESTROYED` early – this will happen whenever the container is about to replace a view.
+When a container can show different views over its lifetime, it must install a `WorkflowLifecycleOwner` on each view it creates and destroy that owner when the managed view is about to be replaced.
 A `WorkflowLifecycleOwner`s automatically finds and observes its parent `Lifecycle` by the usual method — searching up the view tree.

 #### `SavedStateRegistry`